joonseolee/svelte-study-template/README.md

 # Svelte + TS + Vite

-This template should help get you started developing with Svelte and TypeScript in Vite.
+This template should help get you started developing with Svelte and TypeScript in Vite as a newbie.

 ## Recommended IDE Setup